janlee14/theworldsbestfyp/README.md

 # Non-Financial RWA Hub

-This version has been rebuilt so that the website content is actually filled into the frontend, and the FastAPI backend can also serve the built React site.

 ## What is included
 - Home page with platform positioning and quick entry
 - 3 learning pages: